ryuKKu-/CodingKata/Refactoring/README.md

 Feel free to use another framework test or any mock library.
 If you feel that you are not able to put under tests this messy code, go straight to the refactoring without testing.

-## 1 - Specification
+## 1 - Exercice 1
 The MoneyPot service (CodingKata/MoneyPots/MoneyPotService.cs, method GetWalletsByUser) allows an user to consult the money pots of a friend.
+You have to test the following specifications :

 1. If the user is not logged, the service throws a UserNotLoggedInException.
 2. If the logged user is not friend with the user passed in argument, the service returns an empty list.